 For a flawless cocktail attire getup, these should be the first items you reach for in your closet.

 Separates – smart jacket and smart trousers – typically work better than a standard suit.
 This allows the wearing of more sober, pressed trousers and, off-setting this, an unusually flamboyant jacket or blazer.
 This might be in an atypical finish or shade – olive green or burgundy rather than grey.

-Like the jacket, a cocktail event gives license to wear a more glamorous style of shirt – with a more distinctive collar shape or cut of cuff.
-Dress shirts are not easy to pull off, however, and – Powell warns – should only be worn with an appropriately unswanky jacket.
+The dress shirt isn’t easy to pull off, however, and – Powell warns – should only be worn with an appropriately restrained jacket.
 Don’t wear both at the same time unless Austin Powers is your style hero.

-The definitive cocktail event shoe of choice is the loafer – tasseled, suede or penny.
+The definitive cocktail attire for men shoe of choice is the loafer – tasselled, suede or penny.
 A loafer that verges on the house shoe/slipper is a stylish choice: “It’s the kind of shoe you might only change into when you get to the event, but I doubt many men would do that,” says Spencer.
 “Certainly what you don’t want to do is turn up in a pair of brogues.
 No ‘country’ style should be seen at a cocktail event.”
-Leather-soled Oxfords and monk-strap shoes are also acceptable choices, especially when polished to a bright shine.

 Common Cocktail Attire Dos & Don’ts

-Dress within your comfort zone.
+- Dress within your comfort zone.
 “If you’re not happy wearing something you wouldn’t normally wear, don’t – because you won’t wear it well,” says Powell.
-It’s by no means a disaster to wear a well-tailored mid-grey through to dark – though not black – suit, crisp shirt and understated tie to a cocktail event.
+It’s by no means a disaster to wear a well-tailored mid- through to dark-grey (though not black) suit, crisp shirt and understated tie to a cocktail event.